Interpreting the Weight Space of Customized Diffusion Models: Method

 \subsection{Finding Interpretable Weight Space Directions}

 We seek a direction $\mathbf{n}\in\mathbb{R}^d$ defining a hyperplane that separates between binary identity properties embedded in the model weights (e.g., male/female), similarly to hyperplanes observed in the latent space of GANs~\cite{interfacegan}.
 We assume binary labels are given for attributes present in the identities encoded by the models.
 We then train linear classifiers using weights of the models as data based on these labels, imposing separating hyperplanes in weight space.
 Given an identity parameterized by weights $\theta$, we can manipulate a single attribute by traversing in a direction $\mathbf{n}$, orthogonal to the separating hyperplane: $\theta_{\text{edit}} = \theta + \alpha{\mathbf{n}}$.
+An edit operation in \textit{w2w} spaee produces a new model with the original subject edited, allowing the model to generate infinitely many new images of the edited subject.